 Book Chapters

 “‘The Zoom of a Hornet’: Virginia Woolf, Aural Biopolitics, and the Phenomenology of an Air Raid.”
-Literary Fiction and the Hearing Sciences, edited by Edward Allen.
-Routledge, forthcoming.
+Literary Fiction, Disability, and the Hearing Sciences, edited by Edward Allen.
+Routledge, 2024. pp. 95-113.

 Features and Other Writing